loopandlearn/LoopFollow/README.md

 Please see [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/) for all the building options.

+With the release of version 2.1.0, there is now an easy option for building up to three instances of the Loop Follow app for multiple Loopers in your family.
+Each instance can be configured to have the display name you choose with these names being the default:

+* LoopFollow
+* LoopFollow_Second
+* LoopFollow_Third

+#### Display Name Updates

+The _display_name_ is found in a single file.

+* Suggestion if you customize the name: use LF {unique name} so you can find the apps easily in iOS Settings screen

+Summary instructions by build method:

+* Browser Build:
+    * Commit the desired _display_name_ in the LoopFollowDisplayNameConfig.xcconfig file of your forked repository for LoopFollow, LoopFollow_Second or LoopFollow_Third
+* Mac-Xcode Build
+    * First build with script, you will be prompted to enter the desired _display_name_
+    * This _display_name_ is used each time you select a fresh download for LoopFollow 1, 2 or 3
+    * To modify the _display_name_ for subsequent script builds, edit the appropriate file in the ~/Downloads/BuildLoopFollow folder
+        *  LoopFollowDisplayNameConfig.xcconfig
+        *  LoopFollowDisplayNameConfig_Second.xcconfig
+        *  LoopFollowDisplayNameConfig_Third.xcconfig

+#### Updates

+When modifications and versions are updated, there might be a slight delay for getting the second and third forks updated as well, so if you are using this feature, wait until all three repositories are updated.

 ### General feature list

 Please review the list on [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/) which may be updated more frequently than this README.md file.